iifl-logo

-Options Trading and some associated terms
+Options Trading and Some Associated Terms

-• Call Options: A call option is a contract wherein you win the right, but not the obligation, to buy a certain underlying asset at a decided upon price and date between the contracting parties.
+• Call Options: A call option is a contract wherein you win the right, but not the obligation, to buy a certain underlying asset at a decided-upon price and date between the contracting parties.

-• Strike Price: The price at which the options contract was initially bought or the pre-determined price.
+• Strike Price: The price at which the options contract was initially bought.

 • In-The-Money (ITM) option: When the underlying asset price is higher than the strike price.